-Feature code Feature name Biogeographical region Final conclusion Comments Comments Recommended status New area 1134 Rhodeus sericeus amarus/Rhodeus amarus 5339 STE SUF/CD It has numerous populations in most of the natural aquatic ecosystems of the Republic of Moldova, therefore SUF is sufficient for the STE and CON areas.
-2511 Gobio kessleri Romanogobio kesslerii 6134 CON SUF/CD Populations with declining numbers.
+Feature code Feature name Biogeographical region Final conclusion Comments Comments Recommended status New area 1134 Rhodeus amarus 5339 STE SUF/CD It has numerous populations in most of the natural aquatic ecosystems of the Republic of Moldova, therefore SUF is sufficient for the STE and CON areas.
+2511 Romanogobio kesslerii 6134 CON SUF/CD Populations with declining numbers.
 It is necessary to expand the existing sites/or designate new sites in the riverbeds of the Prut and Dniester Rivers.
 IN MOD recommended.
-MD0000062 Teţcani (Annex 1) 2511 Gobio kessleri/ Romanogobio kesslerii 6134 STE IN MOD/CD Central part IN MOD status could be maintained by expanding the habitats in the Dniester and Prut riverbeds in the south of the Republic.
+MD0000062 Teţcani (Annex 1) 2511 Romanogobio kesslerii 6134 STE IN MOD/CD Central part IN MOD status could be maintained by expanding the habitats in the Dniester and Prut riverbeds in the south of the country.
 4126 Alosa maeotica STE IN MIN 2 sites Marine species that occasionally enter the terminal sector of the lower Dniester.
 It is sufficient to be included in the existing site in the lower Dniester riverbed.
-IN MIN 1145 Misgumus fossilis CON IN MIN Center For the CON area, IN MIN status and the designation of habitats on already existing sites remain.
+IN MIN 1145 Misgurnus fossilis CON IN MIN Center For the CON area, IN MIN status and the designation of habitats on already existing sites remain.
 IN MIN 1146 Sabanejewia aurata CON IN MIN Center Populations with declining numbers.
-It is necessary to assess and include other sites in the Prut and Dniester Rivers.
-For example, like the portion Criva village-Bădraji-Vechi village on the Prut River (as a characteristic habitat of this species, that may also solve the situation with Barbus petenyi and Gymnocephalus schraetser).
+It is necessary to assess and include other sites in the Prut and Dniester Rivers, such as the portion between Criva and Bădraji-Vechi villages along Prut River (as a characteristic habitat of this species, that may also solve the situation with Barbus petenyi and Gymnocephalus schraetser ).
 IN MOD status is recommended.
 IN MOD MD0000062 Teţcani (Annex 1) 1146 Sabanejewia aurata STE IN MOD/IN MIN Center For the STE area, the IN MIN status is sufficient with the mention of the characteristic habitat in the already existing sites in the Dniester and lower Prut.
 IN MIN 1157 Gymnocephalus schraetzer CON SUF/CD Change from C to A Endemic species of the Danube basin.
 Sporadic spread in the Prut River.
-It is recommended to designate new sites by including in the Emerald Network the sector Criva village-Bădraji-Vechi village on the Prut River.
+It is recommended to designate new sites by including in the Emerald Network the segment between Criva and Bădraji-Vechi villages on the Prut River.
 Sufficiency status must be IN MOD.
 MD0000062 Teţcani (Annex 1) 1158 Zingel asper CON SR Check the record and evidence Should be excluded from the list as it is not found here.
 EXCL 1160 Zingel streber CON SUF/CD Population assessment The expansion or designation of new sites in the Prut riverbed is recommended.
 2484 Eudontomyzon mariae STE SR Species with little known current distribution within the borders of the Republic of Moldova.
 SR

-Feature code Feature name Biogeographical region Final conclusion Comments Comments Recommended status New area 4127 Alosa tanaica STE IN MIN Prut, Manta, Beleu It is sufficient to be included in the existing sites of the lower Dniester and the lower Prut (in the breeding period it is reported in large quantities in the Beleu and Manta Lakes).
-IN MIN 1134 Rhodeus amarus/Rhodeus amarus 5339 CON IN MIN/CD IN MIN center It has numerous populations in most of the natural aquatic ecosystems of the Republic of Moldova, therefore SUF is sufficient for the STE and CON areas.
+Feature code Feature name Biogeographical region Final conclusion Comments Comments Recommended status New area 4127 Alosa tanaica STE IN MIN Prut, Manta, Beleu Can be included in the existing sites of the lower Dniester and the lower Prut (in the breeding periods it is reported in large quantities in the Beleu and Manta Lakes).
+IN MIN 1134 Rhodeus amarus 5339 CON IN MIN/CD IN MIN center Can be included in the existing sites of the lower Dniester and the lower Prut.
+Its populations are numerous in most of the natural aquatic ecosystems of the Republic of Moldova, therefore SUF is sufficient for the STE and CON areas.
 SUF